bumbac/dmf2/PRD.md

 - The current evaluator can perform provider-backed judgment against the stage goal, but its evidence and prompt contract still need tightening for concrete file-output workflows
 - Workflow selection and initial plan derivation are now driven by the configured workflow file
 - Workflow stages now own agent assignment, and stage names are descriptive labels rather than behavior-carrying identifiers
+- Agent modes now mirror the reference split more closely: planner is read-only, builder is execution-capable, reviewer is validation-focused with read and CLI inspection access only

 Implementation note for the live-model milestone: